-Article 405 - THE CANTER
+THE CANTER

-- 1. The canter is a three (3) -beat pace where, in canter to the right, for example, the footfall is as follows: left hind, left diagonal (simultaneously left fore and right hind), right fore, followed by a moment of suspension with all four (4) feet in the air before the next stride begins. - 2.
-The canter, always with light, cadenced and regular strides, should be moved into without hesitation. - 3.
-The quality of the canter is judged by the general impression, i.e. the regularity and lightness of the steps and the uphill tendency and cadence originating from the acceptance of the bridle with a supple poll and in the engagement of the hindquarters with an active hock action and by the ability of maintaining the same rhythm and a natural balance, even after a transition from one (1) canter to another.
-The horse should always remain straight on straight lines and correctly bent on curved lines. - 4.
-The following canters are recognized: Collected canter, Working canter, Medium canter, Lengthening of strides, and Extended canter.
+The canter is a three (3)-beat pace in six (6) phases where, in canter to the right, for example, the footfall is as follows: left hind, simultaneously right hind and left fore, right fore, followed by a moment of suspension with all four (4) feet in the air before the next stride begins.

+The quality of the canter is judged by the general impression, i.e. the regularity and lightness of the strides and the uphill tendency, the impulsion and cadence originating from a supple back and well-engaged hind legs with active hock action.
+The canter should be equal on both reins maintaining the same rhythm and a natural balance, even after a transition from one canter to another.
+The Horse should always remain straight on straight lines and correctly bent on curved lines.
+Unlike in trot, a slight flexion of the poll to the inside is allowed on a straight line.

-4.1 Collected canter
+The canter, always with light, active, cadenced and regular strides, should be moved into without hesitation or haste.

+The following canter tempi are recognised: Collected canter, Working canter, Lengthening of strides, Medium canter, and Extended canter.

-The horse, remaining "on the bit", moves forward with the neck raised and arched.
-The hocks, being well-engaged, maintain an energetic impulsion, enabling the shoulders to move with greater mobility thus demonstrating self carriage and an uphill tendency.
-The horse's strides are shorter than in the other canters, without losing elasticity and cadence.
+Collected canter.
+The Horse, remaining "on the bit", moves forward with the neck raised and arched.
+The hocks, being well engaged, maintain an energetic impulsion, enabling the shoulders to move with greater mobility thus demonstrating self-carriage and an uphill tendency.
+The Horse's strides are shorter than in the other canters, without losing rhythm, elasticity and cadence.